Skip to main content

 man looking on laptop

-However, some types of ISA have their own limits.
+However, some types of ISA have different limits.

 Lifetime ISA (LISA) allowance